d-krupke/AlgLab-WS2425-material/sheets/03_sat/exercises/01_k_centers/README.md

    with an objective value of at most $c$ for a given $k$.
 Since
    $d_{vw} \in \mathbb{R}^+_0$, $c$ can be any non-negative floating-point number.
-Think about how to minimize the number of queries to the decision variant by identifying the possible values that $c$ can take. **Hint:** The number of potential optimal values for $c$ is quadratic in the number of nodes.
+Think about how to minimize the number of queries to the decision variant by identifying the possible values that $c$ can take.
 2. **Implement a Heuristic for an Upper Bound** Develop a heuristic to quickly obtain an upper bound on the objective value.
 This heuristic does not need to be optimal but should be efficient enough to find an initial feasible solution for the problem.
-Here is a refined version of the text:
 3. **Implement the Decision Variant Using a SAT Solver** Implement the decision variant, which, for a given $c$, either finds a feasible solution with
    $|C| \leq k$ and objective value at most $c$ or proves that no such solution